cannonkeys/ck-docs/docs/brutal-v2-build-guide.md

 ![](images/bv2/brutal05.jpg)
 ![](images/bv2/brutal06.jpg)

-5. Repeat the process for the short gaskets on the marked tabs.
+5. Repeat the process for the short gaskets on the marked tabs, being careful not to stretch the gaskets while placing.

 ![](images/bv2/brutal07.jpg)
 ![](images/bv2/brutal08.jpg)

-**The plate is now ready for internal assembly.**
+The plate is now ready for internal assembly.

 ![](images/bv2/brutal09.jpg)